 Market research is the process of gathering information about your potential customers.
 The most useful way to collect data is through online surveys.
 You can use social media to listen to what people are saying about your industry and what challenges they are facing.

 Another option is to interview people already familiar with your product or service and note down their feedback before writing the proposal.
-Once you have gathered this information, you will be in a better position to write a business plan that resonates with your target audience and has better chances of converting.
+Once you have gathered this information, you will be in a better position to write a business plan that resonates with your target audience and has a better chance of converting.

 Besides studying your target clients’ needs, problems, and requirements, you should conduct feasibility studies and research the competition.
 This will help you understand the overall market conditions, such as trends, growth potential, and challenges to position yourself as an authority.